Dinghy sailing

-When racing, the above skills need to be refined and additional skills and techniques learned, such as the application of the "racing rules of sailing", boat handling skills when starting and when rounding marks, and knowledge of tactics and strategy.
+When racing, the above skills need to be further developed and additional skills and techniques learned, such as the application of the "racing rules of sailing", boat handling skills when starting and when rounding marks, and knowledge of tactics and strategy.
 Racing tactics include positioning the boat at different angles.
 To improve speed when racing, sailors should position themselves at the windward direction (closest to the direction of the wind) in order to get "clean air".